bbc/consumer-contracts/README.md

 npm install --global consumer-contracts
 ```

-Install the `consumer-contracts` module locally (this gives you access to the contract defintion interface in your contract files):
+Install the `consumer-contracts` module locally (this gives you access to the contract definition interface in your contract files):

 ```
 npm install --save consumer-contracts